Audit Division Personnel

 The Audit Division’s experience qualifies for CPA certification experience in Nevada.
 The requisite college degree and four years experience with the Audit Division are required to become certified.
 Presently, over 50% of the Audit Division’s professional staff are either CPAs, or have passed the CPA exam and are in the process of satisfying their experience requirement.

 The Audit Division is charged with performing the following specific responsibilities:

-1. Audits - The Audit Division is primarily responsible for auditing Group I casinos throughout the state (i.e., those casinos with annual gaming revenue of approximately $5.87 million or more).
-Presently, there are approximately 148 such casinos, and the audit cycle is about 2.3 years.
+1. Audits -The Audit Division is primarily responsible for auditing Group I casinos throughout the state (i.e., those casinos with annual gaming revenue that exceeds the annual threshold amount).
+Presently, there are approximately 149 such casinos, and the audit cycle is about 2.87 years.

 3. Special Investigations - On occasion, the Audit Division is assigned special investigations work.
 These investigations often entail developing evidence to prove skimming (the diversion of funds to avoid the payment of taxes) or money laundering in a casino.
 This work may be performed in conjunction with other state or federal agencies such as the FBI, IRS, etc.

 4. Other Responsibilities - The Audit Division has a number of additional responsibilities, including but not limited to:

 a) Audit Division Agents periodically observe cash counts to ensure that the casinos have sufficient funds, pursuant to Regulation 6.150, to operate.

 b) Casinos with revenues in excess of the annual threshold amount are required to submit annual audited financial statements.
 The Audit Division analyzes these statements to monitor the entities continuing financial viability.